mdahlman/nba-schedule/docs/background.md

 \copy nba_teams from 'all_teams.tsv'
 ```

-With the data in PostgreSQL, we can not make some non-trivial queries to enhance the data.
+With the data in PostgreSQL, we can now make some non-trivial queries to enhance the data.

 They also have related sites like LockerVision.
 But that site is unloved and pathetic.